toddwint/ztp/README.md

 - Fill in the file `ftp/ztp.csv` with a list of device hardware models, MACs, OS image names, and configuration file names.
   - Modify it as you need, and place it back in the same folder with the same name.
   - Additional columns can be added after the last column
-  - You can use the `csv_filter.py` or `csv_filter.sh` scripts in the `ftp` volume to create CSV files sorted by vendor or model and rename them to `ztp.csv` as needed.
+  - You can use the `csv_filter.py` script in the `ftp` volume to create CSV files sorted by vendor or model and rename them to `ztp.csv` as needed.
     - A backup of the original file is created named `ztp-all.csv`.
 - Transfer the configuration files and OS images to `ftp/os_images` and `ftp/config_files`.
 - Trigger the container to update by restarting it with `./restart.sh` or `./stop.sh` and `./start.sh`.
-  - You can also run `./delete_container` followed by `./create_container` as the `upload` folder will not be removed automatically.
+  - You can also run `./delete_container` followed by `./create_container` as the `ftp` folder will not be removed automatically.
   - To trigger the update without restarting the container run `./exec/bash.sh` and then run `./generate_dhcpd_conf.sh`
-- Open the file webadmin.html to view DHCP/FTP/TFTP messages in a web browser.
+- Open the file webadmin.html and click one of the links to view the file transfers in a web browser.

 ## Features